BSidesVienna/bsidesvienna.github.io/02_cfp.md

 You can't keep a good con down... so after a year off sunning ourselves BSidesVienna is back for 2017!

-Just because we like to change things up, this time around we're teaming up with the very fine folks over at [DeepSec](https://deepsec.net/) to throw a BSides event straight after their conference at the end of November.
+We're teaming up with the very fine folks over at [DeepSec](https://deepsec.net/) again to throw a BSides event straight after their conference at the end of November.
 In true BSides fashion we're looking for a good mix of security and hacker talks designed to wow the crowd and keep them coming back for more.